 Behind every gift to UT Southwestern Medical Center is a story.
-These stories are what inspire us to search for new lifesaving treatments, deliver personalized care to our patients, and provide superb training to the researchers, physicians, and health care providers who are the future of medicine.
-Read more about the generous supporters who make our work possible.
+These stories inspire us to search for new lifesaving treatments, deliver personalized care to our patients, and provide superb training to the researchers, physicians, and health care providers who are the future of medicine.
+Watch a short video then read more about the generous supporters who make our work possible.

 Following their second annual luncheon, Bring the Conversation to Light,the Jordan Elizabeth Harris Foundation donated $50,000.00 to support UT Southwestern’s Depression Early Recognition and Prevention study under the direction of Madhukar Trivedi, M.D., Professor of Psychiatry, Chief of the Division of Mood Disorders, and Director of the Comprehensive Center for Depression.

 Compelled by the potential of Dr. Marc Diamond’s investigations on tau-protein aggregation in the brain, Cure Alzheimer’s Fund recently made its first donation to UT Southwestern in the amount of $150,000.

 The 1 Million 4 Anna Foundation has awarded its largest grant thus far to UT Southwestern Medical Center’s research project targeting Ewing's sarcoma, a malignant bone cancer that affects primarily adolescents and young adults.

 A $100,000 gift from an anonymous donor has established the Margo A. Denke, M.D.
 Professorship in Clinical Nutrition Research in honor of Dr. Denke’s many accomplishments as a noted researcher in endocrinology, attentive clinician, and tenured UT Southwestern Medical Center faculty member.